 I did it, I made my first game!
 The last time I made a game was for my final year project in uni but I am too ashamed to talk about that so let me distract you with some gameplay instead!

 Pretty cool huh?
 Okay but truth be told, I followed this tutorial and after about ~6 hours, I created my first game with Godot!
-The tutorial is extremely informative and it spoonfeeds you all the way from start to end.
-While this may not necessarily be the best way to learn, it is definitely a good approach to gaining some familiarity with the Godot’s interface and capabilities.
+The tutorial is extremely informative and it holds your hands all the way from start to end.
+While this may not necessarily be the best way to learn, it is definitely a good approach to gaining familiarity with Godot’s interface and capabilities.

 After making a game, what is the first thing that you should do?
 You play it of course!
 That was what I did, I played the game multiple times and frankly, it was just too easy!
-But I guess that is to be expected since the tutorial is called “your first game”, not how to build the next WoW killer haha.
-Anyway, instead of starting on a new game, I wanted to make this game a little unique and more challenging.
-Seeing as I do not have prior experience in creating game assets, I thought that maybe the fastest way to accomplish this is to introduce new but simple game mechanics and interactions.
+I guess that is to be expected since the tutorial is called “your first game”, not how to build the next WoW killer haha.
+Instead of starting on a new game, I wanted to make this game more unique and challenging.
+Since I lack experience in creating game assets, I thought that maybe the fastest way to accomplish this is to introduce new but simple game mechanics and interactions.